RICE Score Calculator

 What is a weighted scoring model for product prioritization?

-Custom dimensions (user value, strategic fit, revenue impact) with team-assigned weights summing to 1.0.
+Custom dimensions (User Value 0.4, Strategic Fit 0.3, Revenue Impact 0.3 by default) with team-assigned weights summing to 1.0.
+Each feature scored 1–10 per dimension, multiplied by weights, summed.
 More flexible than RICE but more subjective.

 How does RICE compare to MoSCoW prioritization?

 MoSCoW buckets (Must/Should/Could/Won't); RICE ranks within buckets.
-Use MoSCoW first for stakeholder alignment, RICE for ranking within each group.
+Use MoSCoW first for stakeholder alignment, RICE for ranking within each group before deciding what actually ships.

 How do you identify quick wins in product prioritization?

 Quick wins = RICE > 100 AND effort < 1 person-month.
 The top-left quadrant of the effort/impact matrix.
+The tool flags them with a green glow.
 Ship these first every quarter.

 What is an effort/impact matrix?